 December brings with it the desire for us to focus on Jesus’ first coming and His second coming.
 Advent is a special way to celebrate the birth of Jesus, Christmas, and our faith in His promises to come!

 There are many different ways to celebrate Advent and Christmas, and we’ve tried a few over the years.
-But, again and again, there is always one I revert back to and it is the perfect Simple Advent Activity For Busy Moms!
+But, again and again, there is always one outline that I revert back to and it is the perfect Simple Advent For Busy Moms!

 I enjoy studying the meaning of words and I know studying God’s Word is the top priority.
 I also love finding new mediums of reading material to add to these two main ways that I learn & teach my children about Jesus.

 Holy Bible: KJV Standard Size Thumb Index Edition: Burgundy (King James Bible)DIY Jesse Tree Ornament Kit for AdventHYSEAS Velvet Plush Throw, Home Fleece Throw Blanket, 50Happy Snowman Chalkboard Countdown 12 Ounce Ceramic Christmas Coffee MugGODIVA Chocolatier Milk Chocolate Hot Cocoa Canister 13.1ozBartholomew’s Passage: A Family Story for Advent